constantinadrian/gm_v2_unit_test/README.md

             - New arrival Carousell - Where the user can see the new arrival collection

-            - Sale - Where user can find the latest offers
+            - Sale - Where users can find the latest offers

         2. Product Page

-            - Category fields - Where user can navigate to each category
+            - Category fields - Where users can navigate to each category

-            - Sort field - Where user can sort the products by category, name, price and brand
+            - Sort field - Where user can sort the products by category, name, price, and brand

-            - All products that we curently have on the website (12 products on each page)
+            - All products that we currently have on the website (12 products on each page)

-            - If the user is login there is call to action icon for add/remove to wishlist
+            - If the user is login there is a call to action icon for add/remove to wishlist

         3. Product details

-            - Where the user can see the details of each product along with the review from other user (if any)
+            - Where the user can see the details of each product along with the review from other users (if any)

-            - Call to action button for keep shopping or add to bag
+            - Call to action button to keep shopping or add to bag

             - If the user is login there is another call to action button for add/remove to wishlist

             - Add / Edit / Delete review functionality for loggin users

-            - Depending from what category the product is, along the page there is two or one carousel with suggested product to complete the look
+            - Depending on what category the product is, along with the page there is two or one carousels with suggested products to complete the look

         4. Register

-            - Where the user can create an account and an confirmation email is send to the email address used when register.
+            - Where the user can create an account and a confirmation email is send to the email address used when register.

         5. Login Page

-            - Where the user can login in into their account
+            - Where the user can log in to their account

         6. Profile Page